phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 50: March 5, 2019

+**Today's Progress**: Half of the challenge done!
+Woot!
+Decided to pick a few random exercises at https://www.w3resource.com/javascript-exercises/ for practice purposes.
+Not very useful exercises, so sharing other ES6 exercise resources would be appreciated!

+**Thoughts:**

 ### Day 49: March 4, 2019

 **Today's Progress**: Reviewed some theory on objects and played with the abstraction of properties.
 Again one of the common programmer pitfalls: properties that are accessible globally.